 Regional Conference on Gender Equality in Electoral Processes

-During the two-day conference, participants will discuss the best practices of election systems and electoral processes in gender equality perspective.
+During the two-day conference, participants discussed the best practices of election systems and electoral processes in gender equality perspective.

-The conference participants will assess the impact of measures to improve women’s political participation.
-Zurab Khrikadze, Head of the CEC Gender Equality Commission will deliver the presentation on the impact of electoral model and political system on women’s participation in Georgia.
-Speakers will have an opportunity to discuss steps forward in the field of gender equality.
-The CEC Chairperson will talk about the existing challenges and different approaches to deal with them in terms of implementing global strategy of gender equality.
+The conference participants assessed the impact of measures to improve women’s political participation.
+Zurab Khrikadze, Head of the CEC Gender Equality Commission delivered the presentation on the impact of electoral model and political system on women’s participation in Georgia.
+Speakers had an opportunity to discuss steps forward in the field of gender equality.
+The CEC Chairperson talked about the existing challenges and different approaches to deal with them in terms of implementing global strategy of gender equality.

-Joint conference of the CEC and the Venice Commission on gender issues is being conducted by the financial support of the European Union.
+Joint conference of the CEC and the Venice Commission on gender issues was conducted by the financial support of the European Union.